Bratislava

 Bratislava Castle

-The former seat of the rulers, today the symbol of Bratislava and the seat of the Museum of History.
-There is a wonderful view of the city and the neighbouring countries from its 47-metre-high crown tower in which royal coronation jewels used to be deposited.
+Once the seat of the rulers, today the symbol of Bratislava and home to the Museum of History.
+Its 47-metre-high Crown Tower, where royal coronation jewels were once kept, offers a wonderful view of the city and neighbouring countries.

 St. Martin's Cathedral

-A three-nave Gothic church from the 15th century and the former coronation church.
-A gilded replica of the coronation crown fixed on the top of the cathedral tower at a height of 85 metres and weighing 150 kg reminds of this glorious age.
+A three-nave Gothic church dating back to the 15th century and the former coronation site.
+A gilded replica of the coronation crown, fixed on the top of the cathedral tower at a height of 85 metres and weighing 150 kg, commemorates this important period.

 Old Town Hall

-The former seat of the city self-government is since 1868 the seat of the Bratislava City Museum, the oldest museum in Slovakia.
-After climbing up the narrow stairs leading to its 45-metre-high tower you will be rewarded with a beautiful panoramic view of the Old Town.
+The former seat of the city administration has housed the Bratislava City Museum - the oldest museum in Slovakia - since 1868.
+After climbing the narrow stairs leading to its 45-metre-high tower, you are rewarded with a beautiful panoramic view of the Old Town.

 Primate's Palace

-A Classicist palace built in the 18th century in which the Peace of Pressburg was signed after Napoleon's victory at the Battle of Austerlitz between the representatives of the French and Austrian emperors.
-The Palace houses a gallery depositing a unique collection of six English tapestries from the 17th century and also serves as the seat of the Mayor of Bratislava.
+A Classicist palace built in the 18th century in which the Peace of Pressburg was signed after Napoleon's victory at the Battle of Austerlitz by the representatives of the French and Austrian emperors.
+The Palace houses a gallery with a unique collection of six 17-th century English tapestries and serves as the seat of the Mayor of Bratislava.

 Michael's Gate

-The only preserved gate of the city fortification system dates back to the 14th century.
-The upper terrace of its 51-metre-high tower provides an enchanting view of the Bratislava Castle and the Old Town.
-The tower houses the Museum of Arms.
+The only preserved gate of the medieval fortification system dates back to the 14th century.
+The upper terrace of its 51-metre-high tower offers stunning views of Bratislava Castle and the Old Town, and houses the Museum of Arms.

 Grassalkovich Palace

-A Rococo summer palace from the 18th century used to be known for its rich social life and a famous composer Joseph Haydn also performed here.
-Since 1996 it serves as the seat of the President of the Slovak Republic.
+A Rococo summer palace from the 18th century, once known for its lively social life, where the famous composer Joseph Haydn also performed.
+Since 1996, it has served as the seat of the President of the Slovak Republic.

 Blue Church

-The St. Elizabeth’s church built in the Art Nouveau style at the beginning of the 20th century is remarkable for the blue colour of its façade made with attention to detail with often use of mosaic.
+St. Elizabeth’s church, built in the Art Nouveau style at the beginning of the 20th century, is notable for its distinctive blue façade and decorative details, including mosaics.
 It is a popular place for weddings and baptisms.

 Devín Castle

-A castle ruin built on a high rock towering above the confluence of the Danube and Morava rivers is one of the most important historical and archaeological localities in Central Europe.
-Moreover, it offers enchanting natural scenery with unrepeatable views.
+These impressive castle ruins stand high on a cliff above the confluence of the Danube and Morava rivers.
+One of the most important historical and archaeological sites in Central Europe, it also offers spectacular natural scenery and views.

 Synagogue

-The synagogue was constructed in 1923 - 1926 in the Cubist style according to the plans of the architect Artur Szalatnai-Slatinský.
-The permanent exhibition of the Jewish Community Museum is installed upstairs and is open to the public during the summer season.
+Built between 1923 and 1926 in the Cubist style according to the designs of architect Artur Szalatnai-Slatinský.
+The permanent exhibition of the Jewish Community Museum is located on the upper floor and is open to the public during the summer season.

 Slavín

-The largest war memorial in Central Europe is thanks to its height of 52 metres one of the dominating features of the city skyline.
-It is the burial ground of 6845 soldiers of the Soviet army who died during the liberation of Bratislava in World War II.
+The largest war memorial in Central Europe rises 52 metres above the city and is a dominant feature of theskyline.
+It is the burial site of 6,845 soldiers of the Soviet army who died during the liberation of Bratislava in World War II

 Schöne Náci